-6. U. T. Austin - George Kozmetsky Center for Business Education, Graduate School of Business (Sequence 3) (Project No. 102-481): Recommended Award of Contracts for Furniture and Furnishings to Architectural Interior Services, Houston, Texas; Clegg/Austin, Austin, Texas; Contract Sales for Interiors, Dallas, Texas; Carpet Services, Inc., Austin, Texas; and FullTech Services, Austin, Texas; and Request for Authorization for the Chancellor to Sign the Contracts (Exec.
+7. U. T. Austin - George Kozmetsky Center for Business Education, Graduate School of Business (Sequence 3) (Project No. 102-481): Award of Contracts for Furniture and Furnishings to Architectural Interior Services, Houston, Texas; Clegg/Austin, Austin, Texas; Contract Sales for Interiors, Dallas, Texas; Carpet Services, Inc., Austin, Texas; and FullTech Services, Austin, Texas; and Authorization for the Chancellor to Sign the Contracts (Exec.
 Com.
-Letter 86-25).--

-The Executive Committee concurs in the recommendation of President Cunningham and the Office of the Chancellor that the U. T. Board of Regents award contracts for furniture and furnishings for the George Kozmetsky Center for Business Education in the Graduate School of Business (Sequence 3) at U. T. Austin to the following lowest responsible bidders:
+Letter 86-25).-The Executive Committee recommended and the Board awarded contracts for furniture and furnishings for the George Kozmetsky Center for Business Education in the Graduate School of Business (Sequence 3) at The University of Texas at Austin to the following lowest responsible bidders: